-Skip buying canned cream of chicken soup, filled with preservatives and allergens and make my your own Homemade Condensed Cream of Chicken Soup with this easy recipe!
-This recipe for Homemade Cream of Chicken is a perfect substitute for canned cream of chicken soup and.
+Skip buying canned cream of chicken soup, filled with preservatives and allergens, and make your own Homemade Condensed Cream of Chicken Soup with this easy recipe!
+This recipe for Homemade Cream of Chicken is a perfect substitute for canned cream of chicken soup and can be used in any recipe that calls for a can of cream of chicken soup.

 Homemade cream of chicken soup is SO easy to make.